409 State House

 She is an adjunct professor at the Indiana University Maurer School of Law and won its 2011 Adjunct Professor of the Year Award.
 She has served as a visiting professor at the College of Law of England and Wales and taught as an adjunct professor at Valparaiso University Law School.
 She has taught at many law schools and for a number of organizations including the Indiana State Bar Association, the Indiana Legal Education Forum, and the Indiana Judicial Center.
 Judge Vaidik has trained lawyers involved in prosecuting Rwandan war crimes, Mexican lawyers prosecuting drug lords, and solicitor advocates seeking the rights of the audience in the High Courts in Belfast, Northern Ireland.
 She is particularly proud of her long association with the National Institute of Trial Advocacy, which honored her with its 2007 Robert Keeton Faculty Award.
 She is the co-author of the book, Point Well Made: Oral Advocacy in Motions Practice.

 In addition to her Court of Appeals caseload and her teaching, Judge Vaidik is also actively involved in a wide variety of community, legal, and judicial organizations.
 She served on the State of Indiana Children’s Peak Performance Commission and has held many posts with the Indiana Judges Association and Indiana Judicial Center.
 She has been chairperson of the Judicial Education and Community Relations Committees of the Indiana Judicial Center and is a member of the American Bar Association, Indiana State Bar Association, and Sagamore Inns of Court.

 She has received many other awards and honors including the 2004 Indiana State Bar Association’s Women in Law Achievement Award, the 2007 Indiana Lawyer Distinguished Barrister Award, the 2003 Paragon of Justice Award from Valparaiso University Law School, the Indianapolis Business Journal's Women of Influence, and the Sagamore of the Wabash Award from two Indiana governors.

-Judge Vaidik and her husband are the proud parents of twin daughters, one a medical doctor and one a lawyer, and they have three grandsons, who can choose either profession.
+Judge Vaidik and her husband are the proud parents of twin daughters, one a medical doctor and one a lawyer, and they have three grandsons and one granddaughter, who can choose either profession.